 Poetry assists the mind and can help solve problems.

 As overwhelming as these times can be, you can find a strange comfort from writing the experience in different forms.
+For example:

 Here’s a link to my football poem: https://laurawebbpoems.wordpress.com/2017/06/23/pro-footballing-experience/

 It’s absolutely nothing like the real situation, though!
 Maybe one day I will learn to write chronological events of a situation, and not make things up.
 But in my own little world of poetry: appealing to my audience, and hoping to inspire as many young teens as I can, I endeavour to make my writing as positive and inspirational as possible.